 For two one-month periods in 2011, the LRO orbit was lowered such that overflights of the Apollo sites were only 25 to 30 kilometers, rather than the usual 50 kilometers.
 These low passes resulted in NAC pixel scales near 25 centimeters!
 LRO has a ground speed of a bit over 1600 meters (5249 feet) per second, and the shortest NAC exposure time is 0.34 millseconds, so images taken from this low altitude are smeared down track a bit.
 However, the smear is hardly noticeable and features at the Apollo sites definitely come into sharper focus.
 In this new low-altitude NAC image of the LRV, tracks are visible about half of the time, usually when the tracks are at an angle to the Sun direction, rather than parallel.

-It was during Apollo 15 that the rover was driven on the steepest slopes while exploring the base of a mountain named Hadley Delta (it was named Delta because of its shape, not because it was a river delta).
+It was during Apollo 15 that the rover was driven on the steepest slopes while exploring the base of a mountain named Hadley Delta.
 In fact at Station 6a, as Dave Scott stepped off the rover, it started to slide downhill.
 He was able to grab the rover and stabilize it with no problem.

 Read more on the LROC News Page!